-- 2. Information necessary to ensure that the RC is able to understand the physical and electrical location of the RAS and related facilities. - 3.
+- 2. Information needed to ensure that the RC understands the physical and electrical location of the RAS and related facilities. - 3.
 A summary of applicable technical studies and technical justifications upon which the decision to retire the RAS is based. - 4.
 Anticipated date of RAS retirement.